AndrewDiMola/eden-xi-teleport/README.md

 Reward appreciated.

 # how to use
-Create an [Issue](https://github.com/AndrewDiMola/eden-xi-teleport/issues) within this repo, using the following template:
+Create an [Issue](https://github.com/AndrewDiMola/eden-xi-teleport/issues)* within this repo, using the following template:

 > **Title:** Teleport-{Location}, Can I have it?

 > **Body:** {Whatever you want to say}

-If you land on the Pull Requests page, I've disabled Issues and am not currently fielding requests.
+*If you land on the Pull requests tab, I've disabled Issues and am not currently fielding requests.

 # available teleports
 * Teleport-Dem